 Catalyst Network Foundation Inc. (CNF)

-CNF admits specifically high school sophomores and juniors in its program through its partnership high schools in New York City and Washington, D.C.
-At the moment, the nonprofit maintains two cohorts with over 45 Fellowship Scholars.
-Many of the Fellows are enrolled in undergraduate studies at prestige collegiate institutions and many of the senior class High School Fellows have received acceptance to top educational institutions.
+CNF accepts high school sophomores and juniors in its program through its partnership high schools in New York City and Washington, D.C.
+At the moment, the nonprofit maintains three cohorts with over 65 Fellowship Scholars.
+A few of the Fellowship Scholars are highlighted in this short clip; several of the Fellows are enrolled in undergraduate studies at prestige collegiate institutions and many of the senior class high school Fellows have received acceptance to top educational institutions.

-The Fellowship Scholars are paired with a Mentor through CNF’s Mentorship Program and have secured paid internships at top start-ups and science and medical institutions through the organization’s internship program.
+The Fellowship Scholars are paired with a Mentor through CNF’s Mentorship Program and have secured paid internships at top start-ups, science and medical institutions through the organization’s internship program.

-Our career and college preparatory workshops are held throughout the year and educate over 200 high school students in the Washington, D.C and New York City Metropolitan area.
+The career and college preparatory workshops are held throughout the year and educate over 250 high school students in the Washington, D.C and New York City Metropolitan area.